UNESCO is seeking nominations for UNESCO/Guillermo Cano World Press Freedom Prize 2015

-This Prize was established in honour of Guillermo Cano, a Colombian journalist who died in the exercise of his profession.
+This Prize was established by UNESCO’s Executive Board, in 1997, in honour of Guillermo Cano, a Colombian journalist who died in the exercise of his profession.
 Its purpose is to reward each year a person, organization or institution that has made a notable contribution to the defence and/or promotion of press freedom anywhere in the world, especially if risks have been involved.

 Awarded annually, on the occasion of World Press Freedom Day (3 May), the Prize is marked by a ceremony and the winner is presented with the sum of US$25,000.